kinojms/obsidian-notes/STDISCM/Deadlocks.md

 - assumes a priori information available
 	- simplest and most useful model requires that each thread declares the maximum number of resources of each type that it may need
 	- the deadlock-avoidance algorithm dynamically examines the resource-allocation state to ensure that there can never be a circular-wait condition
-	- resource-allocation state is defined by the number of available and allocated resources, and the maximum demands
+	- resource-allocation state is defined by the number of available and allocated resources, and the maximum demands of the processes
+	- analyze the state of